-5) How to Recognize Key symbols that frequently show up in patient dreams.
+5) How to recognize key symbols that frequently show up in patient dreams.

-Laurie Regan, PhD, ND
+Laurie Regan, PhD

 Laurie Regan earned a doctorate from Harvard in neuroscience and went on to study naturopathic medicine and classical homeopathy.
 Until recently she was the Dean of the School of Classical Chinese Medicine at NUNM in Portland, OR.
 She is a long-time practitioner and teacher of qigong.
-She is a close associate of Heiner Fruehauf, PhD, a noted sinologist and classical Chinese Medicine scholar.
-(Bob Quinn also has long-time ties to Heiner.)
-Dr. Regan is also a student and teacher of the Shan Ren Dao (The Path of the Virtuous Human), a unique northern Chinese emotional healing system whose sole focus is on virtue cultivation.
+She is a close associate of Heiner Fruehauf, PhD, LAc, a noted sinologist and classical Chinese Medicine scholar.
+(Bob Quinn also has long-time ties to Heiner) Laurie is also a student and teacher of the Shan Ren Dao (The Path of the Virtuous Human), a unique northern Chinese emotional healing system whose sole focus is on virtue cultivation.
 It uses a unique Confucian version of the five-phase system.
 The core ideas and images of this system will be a part of this training, as will key elements of Heiner’s cosmology classes.
 Together these pieces will expand participants’ knowledge of Chinese Medicine, whether they choose to pursue dreamwork in their practices or not.

 Robert Quinn, DAOM, LAc